modular/modular/KGEN/test/mojo-lldb-dwarf/README.md

 `GetValue()` family of functions, its summary if it has a synthetic formatter via `GetSummary()`, or access its fields via `GetChildAtIndex`.
 Similarly, the type can be gotten via `GetType()`.

+As a final tip, don't hardcode line numbers in your tests.
+They break often, so it's better to add markers in the source code and do string search for them to use them in asserts.
+The class `SourceFile` should help with that.